 a Founding Partner of Becoming Better Together, LLC, a collaborative consulting, coaching, and training organization dedicated to helping leaders and organizations work from their collective wisdom while building the relationships, confidence, skills, and leadership to take action and expand their impact

 A woman clear in her own purpose, Jovian Zayne is a change agent and an illuminating force whose goal is to foster positive growth and development at every touchpoint around her.
 She holds a BA in Psychology from The University of North Carolina at Chapel Hill where she was the first African American woman to be elected Senior Class President, as well as management training and certifications from Wake Forest University’s Graduate School of Business.

 When she’s not working tirelessly to drive professional change and advancement for organizations and individuals, Jovian is a humanitarian who supports philanthropic endeavors not just financially, but with her expertise and time.
 Her efforts have included her service as a member of the North Manhattan Alumnae Chapter of Delta Sigma Theta Sorority, Inc.; Technical Director of the annual Thrivals Conference at the national Idea Festival; and her mentorship as a part of the Greater Allen Cathedral Girls Rites of Passage Mentor Program, to name only a few.

-Jovian and her husband enjoy a bi-coastal lifestyle, often between Los Angeles, and New York City, though she claims Winston-Salem, North Carolina, where she spent her formative years, as home.
+Jovian and her family enjoy a bi-coastal lifestyle, often between Los Angeles, and New York City, though she claims Winston-Salem, North Carolina, where she spent her formative years, as home.
 In her personal time, she enjoys live music, traveling and sharing artisanal french fries with family and friends.
 As a part of her travels she's been noted in Marie Claire, Refinery 29 and Essence Magazine for her street style and engaging personality.